8 ESL Speaking Activities for Kids Sure to Keep Them Entertained

 Students then must guess to whom the secret they drew belongs.

 4. It’s Your Turn: Teach a Class!

-Unlike many of these other activities, the conclusion portion of this activity is built right in: when the pair teaches the class, the teacher should play the role of the student, but you may evaluate the lesson at the end and feel free to correct any mistakes the “teachers” make!
+Unlike many of these other activities, the conclusion portion of this activity is built right in: when the students teach the class, the teacher should play the role of the student, but you may evaluate the lesson at the end and feel free to correct any mistakes the “teachers” make!

 5. Following Directions

-Following directions is an interesting game that offers a change from classroom routine.
+Following directions is an interesting game that offers a change from the classroom routine.